sonictk/MARI-Extension-Pack/DEV_RELEASE_NOTES.md

 Due to Maris lack of filtering this node needs to be converted to a paintable one after use (by merging or using 'CLone & Merge') and should get a gaussian blur applied for best use.

+######Color Temperature

+Adjustment Layer to change the color temperature in familiar way using Kelvin

 #####SHADERS